reymon359/how-to-live/docs/Continuous learning/index.md

 > Live as if you were to die tomorrow.
 Learn as if you were to live forever. ― Mahatma Gandhi

+> “That is what learning is.
+You suddenly understand something you’ve understood all your life, but in a new way.” – Doris Lessing

+> “The beautiful thing about learning is that nobody can take it away from you.” – B.B.
+King

+> “The more that you read, the more things you will know.
+The more that you learn, the more places you’ll go.” – Dr.  Seus

 ## Related advices

 - [Step outside comfort zone](../Step%20outside%20the%20comfort%20zone/index.md)